mapbender/mapbender-documentation/en/book/quickstart.rst

   .. image:: ../../figures/mapbender3_welcome.png
      :scale: 80

-After successful login you are directed to the :guilabel:`Mapbender administration`.
+After successful login you are directed to the ``Mapbender administration``.